Forget Me Not

 Cherry Creek's Quiet Tier

 That positioning matters because Denver's upper dining tier has consolidated around a recognisable set of behaviours: fixed or semi-fixed formats, capped covers, and booking windows that reward forward-planning visitors over spontaneous ones.
 Forget Me Not fits that pattern.
-It is not the only room in the city operating this way — Beckon runs a fully ticketed counter format, and Brutø operates with a similarly deliberate structure — but Cherry Creek has fewer entries in this tier than the RiNo or Highland corridors, which gives the neighbourhood's more intimate rooms a slightly different competitive context.
+It is not the only room in the city operating this way, Beckon runs a fully ticketed counter format, and Brutø operates with a similarly deliberate structure, but Cherry Creek has fewer entries in this tier than the RiNo or Highland corridors, which gives the neighbourhood's more intimate rooms a slightly different competitive context.

 The Booking Reality

-The editorial angle on Forget Me Not starts with logistics, because that is where the reader's decision actually begins.
 Denver's intimate dining rooms have increasingly adopted booking behaviours that mirror what you'd find in Chicago at Smyth or in San Francisco at Lazy Bear: advance reservations, limited availability windows, and formats that don't accommodate late additions to a party.
 The city's growing national profile in fine and contemporary dining has shortened the lag between a room opening and its calendar filling.

 The broader national context reinforces this.
 Rooms like The French Laundry in Napa, Blue Hill at Stone Barns in Tarrytown, and The Inn at Little Washington have long established that intimate-format American dining rewards the planner.
 Denver is now producing rooms that operate in that same culture, if not yet at that same tier of recognition.
 Forget Me Not sits somewhere in that aspirational middle distance.